-K_a and pK_a for acid The Ostwald's ilution Law connects ionization (α) to a molarity of a solution.
+Ka and pKa for acid

+The Ostwald's Dilution Law connects ionization degree (α) to a molarity of a solution.

 Let's consider a weak acid HA of concentration c (mol/L).
-Weak electrolyte ionization can be : $HA \leftrightarrow H^+ + A$
+Weak electrolyte ionization can be expressed on the following way: $HA \leftrightarrow H^+ + A^-$

-At equilibrium, we have
+At equilibrium, in solution we have